 For any kind of travel abroad you will need certain documents to allow you to cross the border and enter the new country.
 Other useful documents aren’t required by law, but will certainly be useful and give you peace of mind if you want to travel safely.
 I hate paperwork, I find it dull and unnecessarily confusing, but unfortunately, there are some things that can’t be avoided!
-I’ve attempted to explain the main documents you need for travel, so you can have a safe, worry-free journey!
+I’ve attempted to explain the main travel documents you need for a safe, worry-free journey!

 Passport or ID Card